udo-munk/Arduino8080/README.md

 	UART for serial communication
 	64 KB RAM

 While the FRAM chips can be clocked up to 40 Mhz, with the Arduino Nano we are limited to SPI clock frequency 8 MHz, so we have to live with it.

+Now, we still have a copy of our code in flash, so instead of copying the code into the FRAM, we still can execute it from flash and use the FRAM only for data.
+This will give us the following:

+	8080 CPU running with 0.14 MHz
+	UART for serial communication
+	 2 KB ROM for programm code @ 0000H - 07FFH
+	62 KB RAM for data          @ 0800H - FFFFH